SGT Mario Lopez

 Once back in the United States, Mario spent two months in a medical coma.
 When he awoke, he had to relearn how to walk.
 He underwent multiple skin grafts and surgeries to reconstruct his face, left hand, and right foot.

 Though Mario has established himself as an artist, constantly dealing with the frustrations of a non-adapted home makes him feel limited in his family life.
-It is discouraging for Mario to be unable to enjoy the outdoors with his three children because the rocky terrain around his yard makes it difficult for him to maintain his balance.
+It is discouraging for Mario to be unable to enjoy the outdoors with his four children because the rocky terrain around his yard makes it difficult for him to maintain his balance.
 Receiving a specially adapted custom Homes For Our Troops home will provide an ideal environment for Mario to focus on his family, art, and the future.

 A native Texan, Mario is choosing to remain in the Lone Star State to be close to family and medical care.

 Mario says he feels blessed and honored to live in a time where people give so generously to Veterans like himself.
 “Any donation, no matter how big or small, means the world to me as it would help provide a more independent living and financially secure future for me and my family.”